Mid-Atlantic Center for Children's Health and the Environment

 Four children playing outside

-This website is only for residents of Pennsylvania, Delaware, Maryland, Washington D.C., West Virginia, and Virginia.
-If you are not a resident of these states, contact Pediatric Environmental Health Specialty Units (PEHSU)
+This website is for residents of Pennsylvania, Delaware, Maryland, Washington D.C., West Virginia, and Virginia.
+If you are a resident of another state, contact Pediatric Environmental Health Specialty Units (PEHSU).

 The Mid-Atlantic Center for Children’s Health and the Environment (MACCHE) provides consultation and education to families and health providers about kids and environmental hazards.

 The Center’s clinicians specialize in children’s and reproductive environmental health.
-Our team includes certified nurse midwife, family nurse practitioner, medical toxicologist, nurse, and pediatrician.
+Our team includes a certified nurse midwife, pediatric nurse practitioner, and public health nurse, and consultation with medical toxicologists.

 • Indoor air pollution – mold, formaldehyde-laden building materials, asbestos, sick building issues, and asthma triggers